 In less than two years, Coinbase managed to entice above one million traders, and this number has only kept growing.
 According to their official website, Coinbase now has more than 50 million customers that have exchanged over $150 billion in digital currencies.
 It has become one of the largest exchanges to date.

-Kraken is one of the oldest crypto exchanges currently in operation.
+Kraken is one of the oldest crypto trading platforms currently in operation.
 It was founded in 2011, by Jesse Powell, who had previously helped over at the largest crypto exchange of its time, Mt.
 Gox.
 After two major hacks and security issues going out of control Mt.
 Gox was shut down, and Powell assisted their CEO in bringing the site back online.
 Traders lost enormous amounts of Bitcoins at record speed, and the future of cryptocurrency prospects looked bleak.

 This didn’t discourage Jesse Powell.
 He took the failure of the platform in his stride, confident he could do a better job on his own.
 His main incentive was to create a secure cryptocurrency exchange that would earn the traders’ trust and bring back the faith in crypto.
 That’s how Kraken came to be.
 So far, Powell’s security system has resisted hacking attacks, and Kraken has become a true leader in the crypto world.

-Coinbase vs Kraken: The Comparison
+Kraken vs Coinbase: The Comparison

-Coinbase currently allows users to buy Bitcoin, Bitcoin Cash, Ethereum, and Litecoin but it also launched a relatively new platform called “Coinbase Earn” whose motto is to make cryptocurrencies easier to obtain and easier to understand.
+Coinbase currently allows users to buy Bitcoin, Bitcoin Cash, Ethereum, and Litecoin but it also launched a relatively new platform called “Coinbase Earn” whose motto is to make digital assets easier to obtain and easier to understand.
 You can take various courses and fill your Coinbase wallet with the corresponding altcoins.
 Availability for buying, selling, depositing, and withdrawing also depends on your country and payment method.
 For example, trading with DASH excludes New York and it’s unavailable in the UK.

 Coinbase won’t take responsibility if your account has been hacked or compromised.
 Any coins you lose will be gone forever.
-That being said, they have their own security measures to minimize these potential scenarios and secure your wallets.
+That being said, they have their own security features to minimize these potential scenarios and secure your wallets.
 According to their customer support page, all digital currencies that Coinbase stores online are insured.
 The insurance covers losses resulting from a breach of Coinbase’s physical or cybersecurity, as well as instances of employee thefts.
 If you are a resident of the US, your wallet is insured by the FDIC (Federal Deposit Insurance Corporation), up to a maximum of $250,000.

 Kraken, apart from the two-factor authentication for withdrawals, has a Global Settings Lock that would block any IP address that hasn’t been used with your account prior to that.
 It is a platform created with security valued above all, and in its 8-year history, it has never been hacked.